awsdocs/aws-doc-sdk-examples/resources/cdk/cognito_scenario_user_pool_with_mfa/README.md

 ### Deploying with the AWS CLI

-To deploy with the AWS CLI you must first install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+To deploy with the AWS CLI, you must first install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 1. Deploy AWS resources by running the following at a command prompt in the